whereby/browser-sdk/README.md

 ```

-##### Usage with Next.js
+#### Usage with Next.js

-If you are integrating these React hooks with Next.js, you need to ensure your custom video experience components are
+If you are integrating these React hooks with Next.js, you need to ensure your
-reneded client side, as the underlying APIs we use are only available in the browser context.
-Simply add `"use client";`
+custom video experience components are rendered client side, as the underlying
+APIs we use are only available in the browser context.
+Simply add `"use
-to the top of component, like in the following example:
+client";` to the top of component, like in the following example:

 ```js
 "use client";